ivandiliso/sphm4kg/README.md

 | $\texttt{HLogReg}$ | `{n_components = 5, n_init = 10, n_iter = 200, C=0.01, penalty='l1', solver='saga', max_iter=200}` |
 | $\texttt{AxiomWrapper}$ | `{theta_u : (0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9), theta_p : (0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9)}`|

+## Larger Ontologies Preprocessing

+Larger ontologies required ad-hoc preprocessing to onder to generate a unique owl file adhering to Owlready2 internal structure and limitation (for example, DBpedia containes individuals that are also classes, this breaks the Owlready2 interal class inheritance scheme).
+For these reasons in the `data/raw` folder both raw ontolgies file and preprocessing pipelines are provided:

+- **DBpedia50K**: Refined version of the triples only version of this benchmark dataset, the preprocessing file creates a unique OWL file with entities, classes, object proprieties, domain and range axioms, class membership axioms and subclass axioms.
+- **YAGO4-20**: Please download the `yago-wd-facts.nt` and put it in the `data/raw/yago4-20` to properly execute all preprocessing steps.
+Execute `individuals_uri.py` first and then the preprocessing pipelines to generate the yago OWL file.

+All the already preprocessed dataset and artificial problems are already available in the project repository.